 Intermittent Fasting Isn’t Just About Weight Loss

 Not everyone who tries intermittent fasting does it for weight loss, and not all versions of the diet involve calorie restriction.
 There are other potential health benefits of limiting when you eat, such as mental clarity and reduced inflammation, but the evidence is still thin.

-“I think the evidence continues to show that in well done large studies that last a decent amount of time that the amount of improvement in weight, and or metabolic health, is minuscule, relative to other diets,” Ethan Wiess, a researcher, and cardiologist at the University of California, San Francisco, who was not involved with the study, told Inverse.
+“I think the evidence continues to show that in well done large studies that last a decent amount of time that the amount of improvement in weight, and or metabolic health, is minuscule, relative to other diets,” Ethan Wiess, M,D,, a cardiologist at the University of California, San Francisco, who was not involved with the study, told Inverse.